-• Whilst all children should be protected, DEALT Schools acknowledge that some groups of children are potentially at greater risk of harm.
+• Whilst all children should be protected, DEALT acknowledges that some groups of children are potentially at greater risk of harm.
 This can include the following groups:

-5.1 Safeguarding Children with Special Educational Needs or Disabilities (SEND)
+5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)

-- All DEALT schools acknowledge that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - All DEALT schools recognise that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
-Children with SEND will be appropriately supported to communicate and ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
-Staff will be mindful that children with SEND or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENDco (Karen Morrison) to plan support as required. - Our school has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
+- DEALT acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - DEALT recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+Children with SEND will be supported to communicate and ensure that their voice is heard and acted upon. - All members of staff are encouraged to appropriately explore potential indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
+Staff will be mindful that children with SEND, or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, the school will always consider implementing extra pastoral support and attention for children with SEND.
+The DSL will work closely with the SENCO to plan support as required. - The school has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
 Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
+Further information can be found in the policies on via the school office.

-5.2 Children Requiring Mental Health Support
+5.2 Children requiring mental health support

-- All DEALT schools have an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - "Wellbeing Scales" completed for all children x3 year to identify potential changes in behaviours. - Pupils with identified concerns have access to Nurture UK trained staff, guided by SENCo. - CPOMS used to record and flag any concerns. - Open lines of communication (email, phone) for parents to raise concerns or discuss potential issues with DSLs. - LIFT, School Nurses, NELFT all utilised to engage with any concerns. - o JIGSAW curriculum promotes pupil led discussions around mental health and wellbeing. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- DEALT has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should refer this to the SENCO/ Mental Health Champion.
+Referrals to external agencies may also be made. - Age/ability appropriate education will be provided to pupils to help promote positive health, wellbeing, and resilience through the PSHE curriculum.

-5.3 Children Missing from Education
+5.3 Children who are absent from education